 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

-We’ve launched our Local Policing Charter outlining our ongoing commitment to improving our local policing delivery and providing a service that communities both expect and deserve.
+Our Local Policing Charter outlines our ongoing commitment to improving our local policing delivery and providing a service that communities both expect and deserve.

 Assistant Chief Constable Rachel Jones said: "Our Local Policing Charter sets out our commitment to a truly community based and holistic policing approach.
 We want to deliver a consistent, high-quality service that we can be proud of and that not only keeps people safe, but makes them feel safe.

 “Public safety, crime prevention and protection of the vulnerable cannot be accomplished by the police alone.
 It takes effective partnership working and strong community relationships.
 It is only by the police, our partners and the public working together that we can build resilient and safe communities, and both reduce and prevent crime.”

 Following consultation with local communities, the Local Policing Charter covers six key areas for improved service delivery: visibility & accessibility, responding to communities, prevention, vulnerability, relationships and partnerships.

 It outlines how we will ensure we provide a visible policing presence and how, using local engagement, social media and new digital channels, we will create further opportunities for dialogue so the public can raise concerns, provide feedback, be involved and help shape policing in their area.
 We will also use these channels to update communities as to our activities to keep people safe, and provide information and crime prevention advice.